codio-c5/C5-Development/.guides/content/Pseudorandom-Number-Generation-bc43.md

 ## Pick a Number

-**Construction of a pseudorandom number generator.** One of the required properties of a cryptographic function is that the output has to pass pseudorandomness tests.
-A cryptographic hash function can be used to construct a **pseudorandom function (PRF)** or a **pseudorandom number generator (PRNG)** the output from a hash need to pass tests for pseudorandomness.
+One of the required properties of a cryptographic function is that the output has to pass pseudorandomness tests.
+A cryptographic hash function can be used to construct a **pseudorandom function (PRF)** or a **pseudorandom number generator (PRNG)** so that the output from a hash can pass tests for pseudorandomness.

 <figure class="snippetimg" style="margin: 0 auto;width:80%">